Drier this time around12th July 2010

-It was the cloud that was winning on Thursday though sun was getting through in spots and at times.
-Any ambitions at bettering previous photos of Goatfell as seen over Brodick Bay would have to wait and it looked as if pleasing photos of Lochranza Castle were to prove elusive too.
+It was the clouds that were winning on Thursday though the sun was getting through in spots and at times.
+Any ambitions of bettering previous photos of Goatfell as seen over Brodick Bay would have to wait and it looked as if pleasing photos of Lochranza Castle were to prove elusive too.
 However, basing yourself anywhere gives you the time window within which sunny magic can happen and so it was with Lochranza.
 After an evening meal, the skies let the sun through to light up the surrounding landscape sufficiently for some photographic endeavour to ensue before I returned to my lodgings to take up my bed for the night.

-If it wasn’t for recycling of hill names on Arran, my walk might have been easier to describe.
-For example, there are a few named Beinn Bhreac but it is the naming of Beinn Tarsuinn that really complicates my description; there are three of them, all within sight of each other!
-First up is the really rocky that can be seen from the island’s east coast but that wasn’t where my wandering took me and I had no inkling that there was a wooded top to the south of it too.
-No, I ended up bumbling about the triple-topped more rounded one out to the west of both of them with paths up Gleann Easan Biorach and down Glen Catcol taking me away from and back to civilisation, respectively.
+If it wasn’t for the recycling of hill names on Arran, my walk might have been easier to describe.
+For example, there are a few named Beinn Bhreac, but it is the naming of Beinn Tarsuinn that really complicates my description; there are three of them, all within sight of each other!
+First up is the really rocky that can be seen from the island’s east coast, and that wasn’t where my wandering took me and I had no inkling that there was a wooded top to the south of it too.
+No, I ended up bumbling about the triple-topped more rounded one out to the west of both of them with paths up Gleann Easan Biorach and down Glen Catacol taking me away from and back to civilisation, respectively.

 After a spot of leap-frogging and the passing of a few words, the others were to overtake me to continue on their way and I was left to enjoy the surroundings uninterrupted.
 The sky was taking on an ever milkier aspect but that cut down on the heat of the sun, a development that I had grown to appreciate.
-There was no need to rush so I had a good luck all around me with Torr Nead an Eoin behind me and a spot of height to be gained before Loch na Davie came in its own good time.
+There was no need to rush so I had good luck all around me with Torr Nead an Eoin behind me and a spot of height to be gained before I came to pass Loch na Davie in its own good time.
 Those who earlier overtook me were now coming back against me with their objective reached.
-There was another man walking very much with a sense of purpose; he was wanting to see if he could retrieve his spectacles after his being the way two days earlier.
+There was another man walking very much with a sense of purpose; he wanted to see if he could retrieve his spectacles after his being this way two days earlier.
 As I was sat near Loch na Davie partaking of some food and enjoying a little rest, he returned after a fruitless search but minded to speak to the police to see if anything was handed into them.
-After that I was to have the place to myself.
+After that, I was to have the place to myself.

 What helped towards that episode of total immersion in the countryside was my leaving the path later on.
 Before that, I rounded Beinn Bhreac with Glen Iorsa and its ribbon of Iorsa Water opening out beneath me.
 Carn Mor and the nearby rocky Caisteal Abhail were at my back with the by now cloud-filled skies limiting the sunshine and any photographic action.
 However, the sun was by then in the wrong place for any successful photos of the rocky photogenic stuff; you need the sun to be in the west for that and it hadn’t got that far at that point in the day.

-It was when I reached the saddle between Beinn Bhreac and Beinn Tarsuinn when I left the distinct path for trackless passage towards the latter.
-My first destination was a 514 metre high top before I headed for the 556 metre one before losing and regaining height to reach the 527 metre one.
+It was when I reached the saddle between Beinn Bhreac and Beinn Tarsuinn when I left the distinct path for some trackless passage towards the latter.
+My first destination was a 514-metre-high top before I headed for the 556-metre one before losing and regaining height to reach the 527-metre one.
 Quite whether one or all of these make up Beinn Tarsuinn isn’t so clear from the OS maps that I have seen but it was the shrieks of resident bird life that was taking up attention.
-Were they trying to ward off a blundering intruder or was something else in train?
+Were they trying to ward off a blundering intruder or was something else happening?
 All that I’ll know is that it stopped once I reached the last hummock in the trio.
 Anyway, it was a reminder that it was countryside that was home to other creatures with a deer sighting cementing the impression.

 After making pains not to trip on any stones that littered the path, I reached those more level and kinder parts.
 The sun started to try getting through the cloud cover as I passed Gleann Diomhan and its National Nature Reserve.
 This would have been where I came down if I hadn’t deviated from the path to take up a more roaming course.
 Creag na h-Iolaire towered above me and I might have been convinced that my climbing was over for the day.
 In fact, there was a little more as I neared the road at Fairhaven.
 This may not have been much but it speared any sense of complacency.